itgotousa/riscv/README.md

 # riscv
-A book about RISC-V assemble language
+A book about RISC-V assembly language